This page explains the process of family mediation, when mediation is necessary and the expected standards of a family mediator.

-You can also be exempt from having to attend a MIAM, if you fulfil one of the exceptions outlined in section 13 of the C100 application.
-To read through a full list of the exceptions, please download a copy of the application from www.justice.gov.uk.
-However, a few of the main exceptions include:
+You can also be exempt from having to attend a MIAM, if you fulfil one of the exceptions outlined in section 13 of the C100 application form, which can be downloaded from www.justice.gov.uk.
+A few of the main exceptions include:

-- Where mediation has been attempted within the last four months;
+- where mediation has been attempted within the last four months; or

 What can I expect from my mediator?